Katherinecando/alice-in-wonderland-ppg/README.md

 This repository contains all MATLAB analysis scripts developed for an EG3000 engineering dissertation investigating physiological synchrony among live theatre audiences using wrist-worn PPG (photoplethysmography) sensors.

-The study measured pulse rate, heart rate variability (HRV), and respiratory rate from 37 audience members during a full-length live performance of *Alice in Wonderland* by the Jasmin Vardimon Company (~80 minutes).
+The study measured pulse rate, pulse rate variability (PRV), and respiratory rate from 37 audience members during a full-length live performance of *Alice in Wonderland* by the Jasmin Vardimon Company (~80 minutes).
 Physiological synchrony was quantified using sliding-window mean pairwise Pearson correlation, applied separately to pulse rate and respiratory rate signals, to identify moments of collective physiological co-fluctuation during the performance.

 **Key findings:**
 - A structured pulse rate synchrony peak was identified at t ≈ 1,325 s (~22 minutes) with mean pairwise r = 0.168, substantially above the minimum-synchrony baseline (r = −0.019)
-- Respiratory synchrony showed five oscillatory peaks across the performance, largely independent of the cardiac synchrony timecourse
+- Respiratory synchrony showed five oscillatory peaks across the performance, largely independent of the cardiac synchrony time course
 - Post-performance questionnaire data (N = 32) indicated high engagement (mean 7.28/10) and a predominantly positive, high-arousal emotional profile

 ---